Mission & Objective

 1) Red Sea: Competition

-- Red Sea Golden Yusr for Feature Film (Trophy and USD 100,000): The prize will be shared between the director(s) and producer(s) of the winning film.
+- Yusr Award for Best Feature Film (Trophy and USD 100,000): The prize will be split between the director(s) and producer(s) of the winning film.

-- Red Sea Silver Yusr for Best Director (Trophy and USD 30,000): The prize will be awarded to the director(s) of the winning film.
+- Yusr Award for Best Director (Trophy and USD 30,000): The prize will be awarded to the director(s) of the winning film.

-- Red Sea Silver Yusr Jury Prize (Trophy and USD 20,000): The prize will be shared between the director(s) and producer(s) of the winning film.
+- Yusr Jury Award (Trophy and USD 20,000): The prize will be shared between the director(s) and producer(s) of the winning film.

-- Red Sea Silver Yusr for Best Cinematic Contribution (Trophy)
+- Yusr Award for Best Cinematic Achievement (Trophy)

 2) Red Sea: Shorts Competition

-- Red Sea Golden Yusr for Short Film (Trophy and USD 25,000): The prize is awarded as financing for the director(s) next film, which must carry RSIFF logo.
+- Golden Yusr for Best Short Film (Trophy and USD 25,000): The prize is awarded as financing for the director(s) next film, which must carry RSIFF logo.

 Best Saudi Film

-The Best Saudi Film (USD 50,000): The prize will be shared between the director(s) and producer(s) of the winning film.
+The Best Saudi Film (USD 50,000): The prize will be split between the director(s) and producer(s) of the winning film.

 All feature films selected in the following sections are eligible for the Audience Award: